dfinity/portal/docs/developer-docs/index.md

 Developers can thus build new dapps consisting of multiple canisters running in parallel on different subnets and possibly integrate them with existing canisters already running on the Internet Computer.

-See [Introduction to ICP blockchain](https://wiki.internetcomputer.org/wiki/Introduction_to_ICP) on the IC wiki.
+See [introduction to ICP blockchain](https://wiki.internetcomputer.org/wiki/Introduction_to_ICP) on the IC wiki.

 ## Developer workflow at a glance